DivinumOfficium/divinum-officium/README.md

 #### Production

 To pull a pre-built container, see docker image `quay.io/divinumofficium/divinumofficium`.
+This is still early alpha, but this notice will be removed when it's stable and ready to use.

 Or, use Docker Compose to load a copy of the container in one command: